instructure/dockerfiles/appliances/kinesis2sqs/README.md

 # Kinesis2Sqs

 A ruby based docker appliance image to pull messages from Kinesis and push them to SQS.
+We use this to simulate our Live Events messaging system in development.

 An entry in your docker-compose.yml file might look like this:

 ```